jspears/gazel/IMPLEMENTATION_SUMMARY.md

 ## Known Issues

-1. **Build Error**: The `pnpm package` command currently fails due to a pre-existing Vite configuration issue where server code is being bundled for the browser.
+1. **Build Error**: The `yarn package` command currently fails due to a pre-existing Vite configuration issue where server code is being bundled for the browser.
 This is unrelated to the metadata headers implementation.

 2. **TypeScript Errors**: There are pre-existing TypeScript errors in the codebase (mostly related to proto imports and type mismatches).
 The new metadata interceptor files compile without errors.